-PREPARING INFANT STAGE 3 HEARINGS AND INFANT SETTLEMENT APPROVALS UNDER THE RTA PROTOCOL CPR PART 8 PROCEDURE FOR TELEPHONE HEARINGS DURING THE COVID 19 PANDEMIC
+PREPARING INFANT STAGE 3 HEARINGS AND INFANT SETTLEMENT APPROVALS UNDER THE RTA PROTOCOL CPR PART 8 PROCEDURE FOR REMOTE HEARINGS DURING THE COVID 19 PANDEMIC

 - PD 8B paragraph 6 filing and serving written evidence;

 - PD 21 Paragraph 5 approval of settlement made before the issue of proceedings;

 - PD 21 Paragraph 6, approval of a settlement made after the issue of proceedings; and

 - PD 21Paragraph 9 Investment on behalf of a child.

 Wherever possible electronic pagination of the bundle is to be preferred.
 Photographs must be of good quality, especially when scarring is a constituent of the injury.

 - In terms of filing and service of bundles or documents, in the first instance reference should be made to any stipulations in the relevant rule, practice direction or any order of the court made in the case you are handling.
 However, where none of these make provision, then the longstop is paragraph 6.11 of CPR Practice Direction 23A (Applications) by which the filing of documents is directed to be “…no later than 4:00pm at least 2 days before the hearing”.
 Being pragmatic about the constraints thrust upon the court service by the pandemic it might be prudent practice to allow a day or two longer.

 - Guidance on the preparation of bundles applicable in the Business and Property Courts in Birmingham when using the Skype platform has gained wide currency on the Midland Circuit as the pandemic has progressed, and in the absence of case specific directions one might take inspiration from it.